csail-csg/tclwrapper/README.rst

 TCLWrapper
 ==========

 Python wrapper to interact with TCL command line interfaces.
+In most cases, tkinter (with the send command) is enough but sometimes it is convenient to interact directly with the tcl cli provided by applications.

 Installing Non-Development Version
 ----------------------------------